sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 }
 ```

-The DollarScript files should use the export modifier on assignments that it wishes to make available to client applications and it can refer to variables that don't exist, in which case values for those variables will need to be passed as parameters to the module declaration in the client application.
+The Dollar files should use the export modifier on assignments that it wishes to make available to client applications and it can refer to variables that don't exist, in which case values for those variables will need to be passed as parameters to the module declaration in the client application.

 ```dollar